 WFP connects farmers to resources and local markets, improving agricultural production, harvesting hope for the future and transforming lives.

-Over 50 percent of the world’s hungry people are farmers in rural areas who tend fields of five acres or less.
+Over 50% of the world’s hungry are rural farmers who tend fields of five acres or less.

 One of the cruelest ironies of hunger is its disproportionate impact on small-scale farmers—the very same people who grow food for a living.